 Who is eligible for an FHA loan?

-You don’t have to be a first-time homebuyer to qualify for an FHA loan, although they are ideal for first-time purchasers.
-The eligibility requirements include:
+You don’t have to be a first-time homebuyer to qualify for an FHA loan.
+However, FHA loans are ideal for first-time buyers, as they come with less strict underwriting criteria than a conventional loan, which means they could be easier to qualify for:

 - The borrower can have a credit score of 500 to 579 with a 10 percent down payment, or a credit score of 580 or higher with a 3.5 percent down payment.